 The Kaleidoscope Image Scope is really fast.
 Scrolling and zooming is always responsive, whether you use multi-touch gestures or your mouse and keyboard shortcuts.
 Try it once and you'll wonder how you ever settled for less.

 Kaleidoscope accepts content no matter where it's located.
-You can drag and drop files and folders, but you can also use the Clipboard, macOS Services, the command line, as well as many pre-configured integrations.
+Drag and drop files and folders, or use the Clipboard, macOS Services, the Share menu, or the command line, as well as many pre-configured integrations.

 Add files and folders via drag-and-drop onto the Welcome window, the Dock icon, any open window, or via the menu File > Open….
-The possibilities don't end there.
-You can also copy files to the Clipboard and paste them in Kaleidoscope.
+But the possibilities don't end there.
+Copy files to the Clipboard and paste them in Kaleidoscope.
+Or use the Share menu in any app supporting it, such as the Finder.
 Or else you can select a file, bring up the context menu and use the Open in Kaleidoscope Service.
-Or use the bundled ksdiff command line tool to create deep integrations with your custom workflows.
+For advanced uses, create a custom system-wide Shortcut in macOS Monterey.
+On the command line, look for the ksdiff tool to create deep integrations with your custom workflows.

-Sometimes content is not yet in a file, but lives on the Clipboard or on a web page.
+Sometimes content has not been saved to a file, but lives on the Clipboard or on a web page.
 Or you just want to compare part of an existing file.
 As long as you can select it as text or image and bring up the context menu, the Kaleidoscope Service is only one click away.
 Or use the Clipboard directly.
-Kaleidoscope allows pasting the Clipboard as a new comparison into an existing document.
+Kaleidoscope allows pasting the Clipboard as a new comparison or into an existing document.
 Or use our Alfred workflow to speed up adding multiple items into Kaleidoscope.
+And of course, ksdiff enables advanced command line magic.

 Kaleidoscope integrates with all popular version control systems.
 And that's a benefit to everyone, not just software engineers.
 The ability to keep multiple versions of a file synced is a must for anyone who works with lots of text.